Promoting Wales to the World: Our International Work

 - Advise international Non-Governmental Organisations in aligning policy, frameworks and discussion forums with well-being and long-term thinking.
 I am part of a European COVID-19 Policy Innovation Task Force, working to identify various solutions for Recovery.
 In 2019, I addressed the Organisation for Economic Cooperation and Development (OECD) ‘Putting Well-being Metrics into Policy Action’ conference in Paris to reflect on the various techniques and approaches on measuring well-being.
 The OECD recently published their Global Trends 2020 Report, placing the Well-being of Future Generations Act as a pioneering example for the world to follow.

-A summary of the impact of my international activities in 2019 can be read here.
 My international engagements are constantly reviewed.
 Where possible, I request virtual or digital attendance and I have successfully participated in a range of conferences and events this way.
 I also explore sustainable transport and accommodation options when I travel.
 My carbon emissions are offset annually.

 In terms of the impact of the UK’s withdrawal from the EU, whilst the direct impact on my own activity and outcomes is unlikely to be significant, our work aligns with Welsh Government’s International Strategy to define and promote and take what Wales does to the World.